OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 ![OpenBB Personal Access Token](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/8c3988b4-cba9-4008-b8f3-04eef72878be)

 Copy the generated token and enter as the value for the `token` parameter, ignoring the email and password fields.
-By default, the credentials will be forgotten when the SDK session is terminated.
+By default, the credentials will be forgotten when the Platform session is terminated.

 ```python
 openbb.login?